Will weighed the three options.

 Good soldiers, Khan noted.
 Someone trained them.

-Maddie's reaction to being the distraction was exactly what he expected.
-She didn't act like a helpless victim.
+Maddie executed the distraction exactly as expected.
 She grabbed a heavy wooden supply crate and shoved it violently into a weapons rack.
 The metal clashed loudly, echoing through the quiet forest.

 Both guards whipped around.
-Maddie turned and sprinted back into the thick brush.
+Maddie sprinted back into the thick brush.

 "I got her," the larger guard barked.
 He drew a heavy kinetic baton and charged into the trees after her.

 Maddie tore through the underbrush, her lungs burning.
 The terrain was a nightmare of slick moss and jagged roots.
-She didn't fake her stumble.
-Her boot caught a fossilized root, and she went down hard, her knee slamming into a rock with a crack she felt in her back teeth.
-She rolled onto her back, the leg briefly refusing all instructions.
+Her boot caught a fossilized root.
+She went down hard, her knee slamming into a rock with a crack she felt in her back teeth.
+She rolled onto her back, the leg temporarily dead.

-The guard burst through the foliage, his baton raised.
-He didn't offer a monologue.
-He just lunged, his heavy boot pinning Maddie's ankle to the dirt.
-He reached down and grabbed her by the throat, hoisting her half off the ground.
+The guard burst through the foliage with his baton raised.
+He lunged immediately, his heavy boot pinning Maddie's ankle to the dirt.
+He reached down, grabbed her by the throat, and hoisted her half off the ground.

 Maddie choked, her hands desperately clawing at his armored forearm.
-She didn't have the leverage for a clean martial arts throw.
-It was an ugly, desperate street fight.
+The angle demanded an ugly, desperate street fight.
 She jammed her thumbs directly toward the guard's eyes.
 The man jerked his head back with a curse, his grip loosening just enough.

-The crushing momentum of the 15 STR sword swing completely depleted her stamina in a single violent motion.
-Her Tier-0 cardiovascular system simply couldn't support Tier-1 combat output.
-The blade bit deep, popping the joint, but Maddie instantly dropped the heavy weapon, her chest heaving as she gasped for air, completely drained and unable to follow up.
+The crushing momentum of the strike completely depleted her stamina in a single violent motion.
+Her Tier-0 cardiovascular system cracked under the Tier-1 combat output.
+The blade bit deep, popping the joint.
+Maddie instantly dropped the heavy weapon, her chest heaving as she gasped for air, completely drained.

 The guard roared, collapsing sideways.
-He thrashed in the mud, clutching his ruined leg.
-He wasn't dead, but he wasn't standing up again.
+He thrashed in the mud, clutching his ruined leg, permanently grounded.

 Maddie slumped back into the dirt, coughing violently, her lungs burning as she waited for her stamina bar to recover.

 Thirty yards away, Don watched from the bushes.
 His chest heaved as he crept forward and began ripping the armor off the bleeding guard.
-His hands shook so badly he could barely undo the clasps.
+His hands shook violently as he undid the clasps.
 Don pulled the chest piece over his own shoulders.
-It was far too large, hanging awkwardly off his frame.
-The metal plates clattered against each other.
+It hung awkwardly off his frame, the metal plates clattering against each other.

 He stepped out of the treeline, walking back toward the camp.
 The second guard was pacing near the cage, his repeating crossbow lowered.
 He heard the metallic clatter and turned.
-He stared at Don for exactly one second.
+He stared at Don.
 The armor was wrong.
 The gait was wrong.

 "Hey!" the guard yelled, instantly raising the crossbow.

 Don froze, terror locking his joints.
-He didn't run.
+He held his ground.
 The guard pulled the trigger.

 The brutal, concussive punch threw the younger man backward, knocking the wind out of him as he crashed into the dirt.
 The guard racked the crossbow to fire again.